Shop

 Buy

-Green grass blades tinged with red turn blood red in late summer and fall.
+Green grass blades tinged with red turn blood red in late summer.

 Size: 16-20" x 12" gradually spreading